-Repatriation is an important issue for many ICPO clients who wish to serve their sentence close to their families.
+Transfer of sentence (or repatriation as it is sometimes referred to) is an important issue for many ICPO clients who wish to serve their sentence close to their families and in the country they are usually resident in.
 Maintaining family ties during a period of imprisonment is essential to ensure effective reintegration and rehabilitation.
 Transfer to an Irish prison also provides people with an opportunity to adequately prepare for their release, allowing them to access essential supports and services in Ireland.

-The Minister for Justice and Equality produces an annual report on the operation of the transfer legislation which shows the number of prisoners transferred in and out of Ireland:
+The Minister for Justice and Equality produces an annual report on the operation of the transfer scheme which shows the number of prisoners transferred in and out of Ireland each year.

 The ICPO monitors repatriation applications with the Department of Justice and Equality on behalf of clients and is grateful to the Department of Justice for its assistance in this regard.